 - Lemon or lime wedges (optional)

-- 2. When the peppers are blistered, toss them with sea salt and add a squeeze of fresh citrus.
-Slide the peppers into a bowl and serve them hot.
-Instruct guests to pick them up by the stem end and eat the whole thing—minus the stem, that is.
+- Slide the peppers into a bowl and serve sizzling hot.
+Instruct guests to pick them up by the stem end and eat the whole thing—minus the stem.
+Originally published July 29, 2013.